2019 Rhode Island Rams football team

 The 2019 Rhode Island Rams football team represented the University of Rhode Island in the 2019 NCAA Division I FCS football season.
 They were led by sixth-year head coach Jim Fleming and played their home games at Meade Stadium.
 They were a member of the Colonial Athletic Association.
 They finished the season 2–10, 0–8 in CAA play to finish in last place.

-Previous season

-The Rams finished the 2018 season 6–5, 4–4 in CAA play to finish in seventh place.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Rams were predicted to finish in eighth place.

 Preseason All–CAA team

 The Rams had two players selected to the preseason all-CAA team.